 Are the TMS treatments approved by insurance?

 TMS is currently approved by the FDA for depression that has not improved after at least one antidepressant trial.
-TMS is a covered treatment by CIGNA, BlueCross BlueShield, Medicare, Allegiance, PacificSource, Tricare and others.
-Each insurance has their own requirements for coverage and our TMS team will advocate on your behalf with your insurance company for coverage of this treatment.
+TMS is a covered treatment by CIGNA, BlueCross BlueShield, Medicare, Allegiance, PacificSource, Tricare, and others.
+Each insurance has its own requirements for coverage and our TMS team will advocate on your behalf with your insurance company for coverage of this treatment.

 What can I expect during a TMS treatment session?

 TMS treatments are administered by certified TMS operators under the direction of Dr. Amato.
 During a TMS treatment session, the operator will place the magnetic coil (which is encased in a protective helmet) on your head using a specific set of measurements that are determined by Dr. Amato during the first treatment session.
 You will hear a clicking sound and feel a tapping sensation on your scalp.
 The treatment session is delivered as a series of pulses that last 2 seconds, with a rest period of approximately 20 seconds between each pulse sequence for a total of 1,980 pulses.
 Treatment is targeted over the region of your brain called the dorsolateral prefrontal cortex (DLPFC).
 Each treatment session lasts approximately 20 minutes.
 You will remain awake during the entire treatment and there are no restrictions on driving or other activities after the treatment is finished.

 In a 2015 study conducted by Brainsway, 1 in 3 medication-resistant patients with major depression achieved remission after treatment with Deep TMS.
 A later study showed that after 30 Deep TMS treatments, 1 in 2 patients achieved full remission.

 Are there any risks or long-term side effects with TMS?